networknext/next/docs/setup_prerequisites.md

 * A maxmind account
 * Terraform installed on your development machine

-Once these prerequisites are met, actually setting up your network next instance is easy as it is all performed with terraform scripts.
+Once these prerequisites are met, actually setting up your network next instance is easy.
+It's all done automatically with terraform scripts.

 ## 1. Setup a VPN on Linode